kbm-bax/tutorial/README.md

+# Introduction
+This is a tutorial for learning the Data Lake House tech stack to be used for in CQI Redesign.
+Please follow the instructions to proceed with.

+# Software Needed
+* Docker Desktop
+* Git

+# Instructions For Use

 * Checkout this repo
 * Ensure you have docker desktop running
 * go into the tutorial folder and start the tutorial by running `docker compose up --build -d`